cxmedeiros/cxmedeiros/README.md

 - 👥 I’m Teaching Assistant of Database Management.
 - 💬 Pronouns: she/her :)
 - 😊 I'm 21!
-- ⚕️  I do research in a biomedical computing group an i'm passionate about applying technology to healthcare.
+- ⚕️  I do research in a biomedical computing group and i'm passionate about applying technology to healthcare.
 - 🔎 Enthusiast in the study of AI applied in health.
 - 📚 I love learn new things and challenge me in the world of computing.